jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 shoot a screencast for it, or include an in-app tool tip that gets stuck users going again.

+-- pause -- (or slide of children learning?)

+I've gotten pretty into studying how we as learn best, and how that relates to the way we as support people teach.

-I believe we learn by tinkering, by having the confidence to try something out on our own and see the results.
-By giving our customers the ability to reference a resource whenever they want, they get to really learn it on their own.
-They can watch a video one hundred times in a row, if that will help.
+It seems pretty conclusive at this time that we learn by tinkering, by having the confidence to try something out on our own and see the results.
+Static resources can enable that - our customers can watch a video one hundred times in a row, if that will help them get the concept.

-They end up feeling more comfortable and confident using our apps, which ultimately results in more doing awesome things.
+People who are really learning become more comfortable and confident using our apps, which ultimately results in more doing of awesome things.

 ## Big Slide of Progress